pravkathi1/student-expense-tracker-master/README.md

 View overall spending and totals by category.

 Bar chart showing category totals (capped at $1000).
+ FIRST YOU MUST ENTER CATEGORY AND AMOUNT FOR BAR CHART TO SHOW UP.

 Local storage with SQLite for persistent data.